+0152.08.14 Mitchell & Smith.
 Annie Oakley libel case records, 1903-1907.
+Ca. 0.75 linear ft.
 Records chiefly consist of legal documents, some in printed form (pamphlets), as well as correspondence, clippings, and other items pertaining to lawsuits brought against numerous U.S. newspapers by Annie Butler, better known as Annie Oakley, and her husband Frank E. Butler.
 She charged that the newspapers libeled her by picking up a story about the arrest of a drug-addicted woman in Chicago (111.) who claimed to be Annie Oakley.